 Administrative law in Virginia is governed by the Administrative Process Act, Va.
 Code Ann. § 2.2 et seq.
 Administrative law consists of the regulations and decisions made by Virginia agencies, whether executive or independent.
 Basic procedure includes publication of proposed and final regulations in the Virginia Register of Regulations, and publication of final regulations by topic in the Virginia Administrative Code.

 The process of promulgating a regulation is clearly explained in the Legislative Information Service web site: "An agency wishing to adopt, amend, or repeal regulations must first publish [the proposed regulation] in the Virginia Register a notice of intended regulatory action. . . [the agency then accepts] public comments for a minimum of 60 days . . .
 The Governor reviews the proposed regulation to determine if it is necessary to protect the public health, safety and welfare, and if it is clearly written and easily understandable . . .
 When final action is taken, the agency again publishes the text of the regulation as adopted, highlighting all changes made to the proposed regulation and explaining any substantial changes made since publication of the proposal.
 A 30-day final adoption period begins upon final publication in the Virginia Register . . .
 A regulation becomes effective at the conclusion of the 30-day final adoption period, or at any other later date specified by the promulgating agency . . ."
 For a more detailed description, including exceptions and special rules, see Regulatory Process in Virginia from the Virginia Register Online.

 Administrative Codes and Registers

 - The Virginia Register, KFV2436.
-V5 (recent issues are on Reading Room Mezzanine.
-The library is missing issues from 2002 through November 2005) published every other week, includes proposed and final rules and regulations.
+V5 (The library is missing issues from 2002 through November 2005) published every other week, includes proposed and final rules and regulations.
 Indexes are published quarterly, with a final annual cumulative index for each volume.
 Regulations in the Virginia Register are published by status (proposed or final), and by Virginia Administrative Code title.